 6. Provide support to other AGO employees and perform administrative tasks as needed.

 7. Be safety conscious and use proper work methods by following standard police policies and procedures.

-As a Special Agent assigned to Special Investigations Section (SIS), this position will also:
+As a Special Agent assigned to HCF, the position will also:

-3. Prepare search/seizure warrant affidavits and operational plans and coordinate/execute the warrants with other members of the Special Investigation Section.
+3. Prepare search/seizure warrant affidavits and operational plans and coordinate/execute the warrants with other members of the Special Investigations Section.

 4. Conduct occasional undercover operations, trash covers, mail covers, surveillance, and other standard law enforcement investigative techniques as needed to advance investigations.